piotrmurach/tty-prompt/README.md

 ### 3.3 help_color

 Prompts such as `select`, `multi_select`, `expand` support `:help_color` which is used to customize the help text.
-This option can be applied either globablly for all prompts or individually.
+This option can be applied either globally for all prompts or individually.

 ```ruby
 prompt = TTY::Prompt.new(help_color: :cyan)